Analytic solutions of neutral hyperbolic black holes with scalar hair: Introduction

 We discuss two applications of the hyperbolic black holes in terms of the AdS/CFT correspondence.
 One is phase transitions of the R\'{e}nyi entropies.
 R\'{e}nyi entropies as a generalization of the entanglement entropy play a key role in describing the quantum entanglement.
 If the entangling surface is a sphere, R\'{e}nyi entropies can be calculated in terms of hyperbolic black holes \cite{Casini:2011kv,Hung:2011nu}.
 The parameter $n$ of R\'{e}nyi entropies $S_n$ is related to the temperature of hyperbolic black holes: larger $n$ corresponds to a lower temperature.
 Hyperbolic black holes developing a scalar hair imply that R\'{e}nyi entropies have a phase transition in $n$.
 While previous studies constructed numerical solutions to describe such a phase transition, this work provides analytic examples.

 The hyperbolic black holes can also be used to study strongly coupled quantum field theories (QFTs) in de Sitter space by the AdS/CFT correspondence, because the AdS boundary of a hyperbolic black hole is conformal to a de Sitter space in the static patch \cite{Marolf:2010tg}.
 A hyperbolic black hole describes a QFT in de Sitter space in the static patch at a temperature that may differ from the de Sitter temperature.
 Since there are phase transitions between hyperbolic black holes with and without scalar hair, the dual QFTs in de Sitter space will also have phase transitions.
-This result may shed some light on phase transitions of QFTs in the early universe.
+This result may shed some light on phase transitions of QFTs in the early Universe.

 This paper is organized as follows.
 In Sec.~\ref{sec:two}, we present the analytic solution of neutral hyperbolic black holes with scalar hair.
 In Sec.~\ref{sec:ads4}, we study the thermodynamics of these hyperbolic black holes and their phase transitions.
-In Sec.~\ref{sec:adsd}, we give the AdS$_5$ and higher-dimensional solutions of hyperbolic black holes with scalar hair.
+In Sec.~\ref{sec:adsd}, we give higher-dimensional solutions of hyperbolic black holes with scalar hair.
+In Sec.~\ref{sec:appl}, we discuss two applications of hyperbolic black holes in terms of the AdS/CFT correspondence.
 In Sec.~\ref{sec:C-metric}, we give a C-metric solution as a generalization of the hyperbolic black holes with scalar hair.
-In Sec.~\ref{sec:appl}, we discuss two applications of hyperbolic blake holes in terms of the AdS/CFT correspondence.
 Finally, we summarize and discuss some open questions.

-In Appendix~\ref{sec:constraint}, we present new insights on Einstein-scalar systems.
-In Appendix~\ref{sec:solV0}, we derive an auxiliary solution.
+In Appendix~\ref{sec:HR}, we use the holographic renormalization to derive the mass.
 In Appendix~\ref{sec:STU}, we summarize some special cases of STU supergravity.
+In Appendix~\ref{sec:constraint}, we present new insights on Einstein-scalar systems to motivate the scalar potential.
 In Appendix~\ref{sec:planar}, we discuss some properties of planar black holes.